hugerte/hugerte/modules/mcagar/docs/pipelines.md

 A collection of agar `Steps` and `Chains` used for:

-* getting, setting, and asserting content inside tinymce
+* getting, setting, and asserting content inside hugerte
-* getting, setting, and asserting the selection inside tinymce
+* getting, setting, and asserting the selection inside hugerte
 * focusing the editor
 * firing node changed events